nixys/nxs-data-anonymizer/README.md

 ## Introduction

-nxs-data-anonymizer is a tool to anonymize a **PostgreSQL** and **MySQL** databases dump.
+nxs-data-anonymizer is a tool for anonymizing **PostgreSQL** and **MySQL** databases dump.

 ### Features

 - PgSQL (_all versions_) and MySQL/MariaDB/Percona (_all versions_) are supported
-- Flexible data faking based on Go templates and [Sprig template library](https://masterminds.github.io/sprig/) like the [Helm](https://helm.sh/docs/chart_template_guide/functions_and_pipelines/).
-Also you may use a values of other columns for same row to build more flexible rules
+- Flexible data faking based on Go templates and [Sprig template’s library](https://masterminds.github.io/sprig/) like [Helm](https://helm.sh/docs/chart_template_guide/functions_and_pipelines/).
+You may also use values of other columns for same row to build more flexible rules
 - Stream data processing.
-That's mean you can a use the tool through a pipe in command line and redirect dump from source DB directly to the destination DB with required transformations
+It means that you can a use the tool through a pipe in command line and redirect dump from source DB directly to the destination DB with required transformations
 - Easy to integrate into your CI/CD

-### Who use the tool
+### Who can use the tool

-Development teams and projects who has production and test/dev/stage or dynamic namespaces with databases and needs to be ensure for security and prevent data leaks.
+Development and project teams which are dealing with production and test/dev/stage or dynamic namespaces with databases and need to ensure security and prevent data leaks.

 ## Quickstart